1. Architecture

 2. Data protection

 - In transit.
-All traffic to and from the Service is served over HTTPS with TLS 1.2 or newer.
+All traffic to and from the Service is served over HTTPS with TLS 1.2 or newer, including the internal connection between each application instance and its database.
 HSTS is enforced on every domain.

 - At rest.
 Integration credentials (PSA / RMM / billing API keys, OAuth refresh tokens) are encrypted with AES-256 using a key held outside the database and supplied to the application at runtime.
 Database disks are encrypted at the storage layer.